Russian artist gives his Havel prize to group accused of killing police

-Rio de Janeiro The portraits of all 10 members of the first Olympic refugee team now have a permanent place on the streets of Rio de Janeiro.

-PRAGUE A Russian performance artist on Monday gave his Vaclav Havel Prize to a businessman who promised to fund a Russian group whose members have been convicted of killing policemen.
+PRAGUE (Reuters) - A Russian performance artist on Monday gave his Vaclav Havel Prize to a businessman who promised to fund a Russian group whose members have been convicted of killing policemen.

 Peter Pavlensky was awarded the Havel Prize for Creative Dissent by the New York-based Human Rights Foundation in May, for a performance in which he set fire to the main entrance to the headquarters of Russia's FSB security service, successor to the Soviet-era KGB.